suyeon240park/Portfolio/README.md

 # References and Inspiration

 The main page template is edited from the [ParticleGround-Portfolio] template created by itsron143 and JanviRaina (https://github.com/itsron143/ParticleGround-Portfolio).
-I appreciate their kindness and generosity ❤️ and love their design!
+I appreciate their kindness and generosity